 Budget 2017: More support announced for families

-In delivering his Budget statement, Finance Minister Heng Swee Keat said the enhancements in housing, pre-school and post-secondary education support are meant to keep Singapore a great place for families.
+In delivering his Budget statement, Finance Minister Heng Swee Keat says the enhancements in housing, pre-school and post-secondary education support are meant to keep Singapore a great place for families.

 - Posted 20 Feb 2017 16:30